SoftFever/OrcaSlicer/README.md

                             Extruder to use for support material (1+, default: 1) --support-material-interface-extruder
-                            Extruder to use for support material interface (1+, default: 1)
+                            Extruder to use for support material interface (1+, default: 1) --ooze-prevention   Drop temperature and park extruders outside a full skirt for automatic wiping (default: no)
+        --standby-temperature-delta
+                            Temperature difference to be applied when an extruder is not active and --ooze-prevention is enabled (default: -5)

 If you want to change a preset file, just do